fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 a significant improvement in the user experience, as it significantly reduces the required configuration steps.

-In sight of the technical background presented above, our proposal becomes simple.
+In sight of the technical background presented above, our proposal becomes simpler.
 The only solution to support multi-tenant workload identity at the object-level for the Flux APIs is to associate the Flux objects with Kubernetes `ServiceAccounts`.
 We propose to build the `ServiceAccount` token creation and exchange logic into